saj-ok/SaaS-Code-Editor/README.md

+## CodeNexta
-## CodeNexta - A Next.js-based onlie SaaS platform for developers to collaborate and share their code snippets.
+   A Next.js-based online code editor SaaS platform for developers to collaborate and share their code snippets.

 ---
  ## Highlights: